lauringlab/COVID19SequenceCompile/README.md

 Instructions for installing the command line version of Pangolin can be found here: https://cov-lineages.org/pangolin_docs/installation.html

 Note: This can only be completed using Linux or OS operating systems.
+(The environment.yml file to install pangolin requires minimap2 and gofasta libraries, both of which are only built for those systems, not for Windows)

 Pangolin can also be used at the following site: https://pangolin.cog-uk.io/